MicrosoftDocs/terminal/TerminalDocs/tutorials/custom-prompt-setup.md

 > This is not your Windows Terminal profile.
 Your PowerShell profile is a script that runs every time PowerShell starts.
 [Learn more about PowerShell profiles](/powershell/module/microsoft.powershell.core/about/about_profiles).

 > [!TIP]
-> Oh My Posh can be configured to restore the current working directory by enabling `osc99` in the General Settings.
-See the [Oh My Posh docs](https://ohmyposh.dev/docs/configuration/overview#general-settings).
+> See the [Oh My Posh FAQs](https://ohmyposh.dev/docs/faq/) for answers to common questions or issues.
+To learn more about the configuration and general settings, such as how to restore the current working directory, see the [Oh My Posh docs](https://ohmyposh.dev/docs/configuration/general#general-settings).

 ## Customize your WSL prompt with Oh My Posh